Table of Contents

 This medicine is usually inhaled (breathed in) rather than taken as a pill.
 An inhaler is the device used to get the medicine into your lungs.
 It’s important to use your inhaler the right way, so you get the most from the medicine.
 Your doctor will show you how to use your inhaler.

-If you have severe shortness of breath, your doctor may also prescribe medicine (such as theophylline) for you to take in pill form.
+If you have severe shortness of breath, your doctor may also prescribe other medicines (such as medicines that help thin mucous) for you to take in pill form.

 If your symptoms don’t get better with these medicines, your doctor may prescribe steroids.
-You can take steroids either with an inhaler or in pill form.
+You can take steroids either as an inhaler or in pill form.

 Will antibiotics help chronic bronchitis?